 It is also important that customer feedback is linked to your coaching and training programs.
 If you are aware of the main concerns of your customers you can train and coach your customer service teams in the adequately.
 The power of realtime feedback is so immense that it will lead to change even without a coaching program in place!
 The ability of team members to see actual feedback from customers will prompt change.
 People will self improve in response to the visibility itself.
-One of our clients World Remit saw a 25% increase in their net promoter score (NPS) after they installed our app and started to receive real time customer feedback.
+One of our clients World Remit saw a 25% increase in their net promoter score (NPS) after they installed our app in salesforce and started to receive real time customer feedback.

 Impact – £500k in additional profit